geocode64/delete-sets/README.md

-Note: this app is no longer being maintained - please reach out if you want to take over.
+Note: this app is no longer being maintained so there may be security vulnerabilities.
+Please reach out if you want to take over.

 <h1>DELETE YOUR SETS</h1>